oraclechinaappdev/CloudNative_Mobile/Java Apps/JavaAppsLab.md

 ## Prerequisites

-- Prepared Database Cloud Service instance which holds the TechCo Demo application's data.
-- Running Java Cloud Service instance configured to access to the prepared Database Cloud Service

-- The following lab requires an Oracle Public Cloud account that will either be applied by yourself or supplied by your instructor.
-You will need to install an IDE environment and GIT client in your local lab.
+- The following lab requires an Oracle Public Cloud account that will either be applied by yourself thru [trial registration](https://cloud.oracle.com/en_US/tryit) or supplied by your instructor.
+You will need to install a VirtualBox Virtual Machine image which consists of a pre-installed Eclipse IDE environment and GIT client in your local lab computer.

 # Create Offer REST API Microservice